wilmTap/analytics-udd/udd/student_on_course_instance.md

 Yes (if applicable)

 ###Notes
+This can either be implemented on the Learning Analytics data warehouse (via a suitable algorithm provided by the institution) or derived on the institution's side, and provided in real time (push operation) to the Learning Analytics data warehouse.

+##YEAR_AVERAGE_GRADE
+###Description
+The current (LIVE) average grade of the learner's whole course this academic year.

+###Purpose
+For display & analytics

+###Derivation
+Jisc

+###Valid Values
+Codeset to be confirmed - specific per institution

+###Format
+Int

+###Compulsory
+Yes (if applicable)

+###Notes
-This can either be implemented on the LA sides (via a suitable algorithm provided by the institution) or derived on the instituion's side, and provided in real time (push operation) to the Learning Analytics data warehouse.
+This can either be implemented on the Learning Analytics data warehouse (via a suitable algorithm provided by the institution) or derived on the institution's side, and provided in real time (push operation) to the Learning Analytics data warehouse.

 ##COURSE_LOCATION
 ###Description